-Frankly, I am perplexed to as to what Balaam’s error actually was.
-In reading his saga, I see a man who affirmed God as “my God,” heard God’s voice, and fully obeyed God’s instructions.
-Indeed Balaam had a better track record them me.
+Frankly, I’m perplexed as to what Balaam’s error was.
+In reading his story in Numbers, I see a man who affirmed God as “my God,” heard God’s voice, and obeyed God’s instructions.
+Indeed, Balaam has a better track record than I do.

 God told Balaam to not go and he stayed.
 Then God told him to go and he went—but God was angry because he did.
-Based on this, it would not be a stretch to conclude that God was bipolar.
-However, I will reject that diagnosis as being inconsistent with God’s character, instead seeking a different explanation.
+Based on this, it wouldn’t be a stretch to conclude that God was bipolar.
+However, I reject that diagnosis as being inconsistent with God’s character.
+Instead we must seek a different explanation.

-Perhaps the first time that God said “no” should have been enough.
-Balaam had no need to ask again—unless he didn’t like the first answer.
-It might be like kids pestering their folks for something.
-Eventually the parents relent, not because they changed their mind, but because they want to teach their offspring a lesson about making good choices or learning what happens when bad paths are selected.
+This might be like kids pestering their folks for something.
+Eventually the parents relent, not because they changed their mind, but because they want to teach their offspring a lesson about making good choices or learn what happens when they select bad paths.